 She’s already bonded with her peers and instructors

 Moving to a new area to start nursing school seemed intimidating to Kathryn at first, but once she got to know the fellow nursing students in her cohort and developed relationships with her professors, the transition became easier.
 One semester in, she already feels at home in Syracuse, she says.

 “You become close-knit and develop a sense of community that you’re all in this together and working together to achieve your goals.
 That was something I was nervous about, moving away from home not knowing anyone in this area,” she says.
-“It’s nice to have someone to talk to to either work through it or talk about it.”
+“It’s nice to have someone to talk to either to work through it or talk about it.”

 Accelerated nursing school — no matter where you choose to enroll — is intense and requires your utmost focus and dedication.
 The fact that Syracuse was removed enough from the hustle and noise of the city but close enough for her to return if she ever needed to also appealed to Kathryn.